Muskanyada/PTB_XL_Internship_project/README.md

-# PTB_XL_Internship_project
+# PTB_XL_Internship_projectr
- My primary focus was on a project involving the PTB-XL dataset, where I applied unsupervised learning algorithms to analyze and interpret complex data patterns.
+My project involving the PTB-XL dataset, I applied unsupervised machine learning techniques to analyze electrocardiogram (ECG) signals.
+Utilizing algorithms such as DBSCAN, K-Means, and Hierarchical Clustering, I aimed to identify patterns, anomalies, and meaningful clusters within the data.
+This project not only demonstrated the power of unsupervised learning in uncovering hidden structures in medical data but also contributed to the understanding of cardiovascular health.